Mythic nets $40M to create a new breed of efficient AI-focused hardware

 Another huge financing round is coming in for an AI company today, this time for a startup called Mythic getting a fresh $40 million as it appears massive deals are closing left and right in the sector.

-Mythic particularly focuses on the inference side of AI operations — basically making the calculation on the spot for something based off an extensively-trained model.
+Mythic particularly focuses on the inference side of AI operations — basically making the calculation on the spot for something based off an extensively trained model.
 The chips are designed to be low power, small, and achieve the same kind of performance you’d expect from a GPU in terms of the lightning-fast operations that algorithms need to perform to figure out whether or not that thing your car is about to run into is a cat or just some text on the road.
 SoftBank Ventures led this most-recent round of funding, with a strategic investment also coming from Lockheed Martin Ventures.
 ARM executive Rene Haas will also be joining the company’s board of directors.

 “The key to getting really high performance and really good energy efficiency is to keep everything on the chip,” Henry said.
 “The minute you have to go outside the chip to memory, you lose all performance and energy.
 It just goes out the window.
 Knowing that, we found that you can actually leverage flash memory in a very special way.
 The limit there is, it’s for inference only, but we’re only going after the inference market — it’s gonna be huge.
 On top of that, the challenge is getting the processors and memory as close together as possible so you don’t have to move around the data on the chip.”